ShahzainAhmed/ShahzainAhmed/README.md

 - ⚡ Fun fact: ...
 -->
 - ⚡ I am an <b> Microsoft Learn Student Ambassador.</b>
-- 🥅 2020 Goals: Learn and Explore more about Technology, and open-source projects.
+- 🥅 My Goal is to Learn and Explore more about Technology, and open-source projects.
 - 🌱 I’m currently improving and polishing my skills on <b> Web-Development & Graphic Designing.</b>